 The American press is considered a “local, monopoly press,” the American Bar Association states.
 Interestingly, the ABA suggests that the rise of electronic media has led to an increasingly fragmented national audience and the reemergence of partisanship among readers.

 Learn More About Global Media Systems

 Learning the nature of global media systems is important for understanding the influence that larger contexts have on the way people obtain information.
-Those seeking to gain knowledge about global media systems and other relevant topics can benefit greatly from the online Bachelor of Arts in Mass Communication degree from Point Park University.
-The program prepares students for careers in broadcasting, public relations, graphic design, news reporting, advertising, writing and more.
+Those seeking to gain knowledge about global media systems and other relevant topics can benefit greatly from the online Bachelor of Arts in Public Relations and Advertising degree from Point Park University.
+The program prepares students for careers in public relations, copy writing, and marketing.